Glucose Goddess hacks: 10 easy-to-implement tips

 • Emotional stability

-1.Eat foods in the right order
+1. Eat foods in the right order

 Hack 1: Eat foods in the right order

-Think of your meal as a queue where everyone – or in this case, every nutrient – waits its turn.
-Kicking off with vegetables and proteins is a clever move because it lines up your digestive system for a slower glucose release.
-The science behind it?
+Kicking off with vegetables and proteins is a clever move because they line up your digestive system for a slower glucose release.

-Vegetables are like the bouncers of your gut, letting sugars in slowly thanks to their fibre.
-Proteins then enter the fray, demanding more attention from your digestive enzymes, which slows down the rush of carbohydrates that comes next.
-So, by pacing your plate with veggies and proteins first, you’re dialling down the speed of sugar absorption[1].
+Proteins then enter the fray, demanding more attention from your digestive enzymes, which slows down the rush of carbohydrates that may come next.

-This isn’t just about dodging sugar spikes; it’s about helping your hormones like insulin to play in your favour, helping with weight management and keeping you full longer.
-Eating in the right order is like having a backstage pass to steady energy levels and daily metabolic cycle attuned to your routine.
+This trick not only helps dodging sugar spikes; but also allows your hormones like insulin to play in your favour, helping with weight management and keeping you full longer.

 Hack 2: Veggie starters

 The easy trick is to begin with the veggies as starters.
-These are the guests that improve the vibe from the get-go, mingling well with others (read: your metabolism) and setting a chill tone for the evening (or in this case, your blood sugar levels).
+These are the guests that improve the vibe from the get-go, mingling well with others (e.g. your metabolism) and setting a chill tone for the evening (or in this case, your blood sugar levels).

-It’s not just about their ability to make the party look bigger and better; it’s what they carry with them – an abundance of nutrients and fibres that prep your system to handle whatever comes next[2]p.
+It’s not just about their ability to make the party look bigger and better; it’s what they carry with them – an abundance of nutrients and fibres that prep your system to handle whatever comes next[2]

 Hack 3: Savoury breakfast

-Opting for a savoury breakfast could be particularly beneficial after the overnight fast your body undergoes during sleep.
 Upon waking, your body is highly sensitive to insulin, and introducing sugars early can cause an abrupt spike in insulin levels, leading to rapid fluctuations in blood sugar.

-These spikes are not ideal, as they can not only lead to energy crashes later on, but also trigger increased hunger and cravings throughout the day.
-In contrast, a breakfast focused on protein, fat, and fibre aids in a slow, steady rise in blood glucose and insulin levels[3]
+These spikes are harmful.
+They can not only lead to energy crashes later on, but also trigger increased hunger and cravings throughout the day.

-This more gradual increase is conducive to maintaining energy levels, improving satiety, and regulating appetite, setting a stable metabolic tone for the day ahead.
-Even the addition of whole fruit should be modest, as the goal is to keep the sweet taste without making it the centrepiece that could potentially lead to a glucose spike.
+Even the addition of whole fruits should be modest, as the goal is to keep the sweet taste without making it the centrepiece that could potentially lead to a glucose spike.

 Hack 4: All sugars are equal